slatedocs/slate/source/index.html.md

 Native and use it to display balances and transactions.
-This tutorial won't go into details on things which are not related with Stellar like setting up React Native, navigation, setting Apollo, etc. This tutorial includes a template project which has all the basics already setup.
+This tutorial won't go into details on things which are not related with Stellar like setting up React Native, navigation, setting Apollo, etc. This tutorial includes a boilerplate project which has all the basics already setup.

 When interacting with Stellar, you will find a detailed section explaining what's happening.